Scottish Book: Problems contributed by individual authors

 A total of 193 problems were written down in the book.
 Stanisław Mazur contributed a total of 43 problems, 24 of them as a single author and 19 together with Stefan Banach.
-Banach himself wrote 14, plus another 11 with Stanislaw Ulam and Mazur.
+Banach himself wrote 14, plus another 11 with Stanisław Ulam and Mazur.
 Ulam wrote 40 problems and additional 15 ones with others.

 During the Soviet occupation of Lwów, several Russian mathematicians visited the city and also added problems to the book.

 Hugo Steinhaus contributed the last problem on 31 May 1941, shortly before the German attack on the Soviet Union; this problem involved a question about the likely distribution of matches within a matchbox, a problem motivated by Banach's habit of chain smoking cigarettes.

 Continuity

 After World War II, an English translation annotated by Ulam was published by Los Alamos National Laboratory in 1957.
 After World War II, Steinhaus at the University of Wrocław revived the tradition of the Scottish book by initiating The New Scottish Book in 1945-1958.

+The tradition of the Scottish Book continues to inspire not only mathematicians but also educators in other fields.
+Piotr Kowzan proposed a "goose method" as a pedagogical tool for marking open problems and encouraging future research.
+Inspired by the eccentric rewards in the Scottish Book, this approach aims to foster curiosity and knowledge-building across generations.